miafranc/porter/README.md

 if that is satisfied: if yes, we apply the transformation, otherwise we skip to next rule set, that is no other rules from the current set will be checked further.</p>

-<p>In order to implement the rule sets we use start conditions (there will be a lot of them in
-the source file, if you take a look).
-There are two special start conditions: `STEP0` and `STEP6`. `STEP0` reverses the word in order to be able to handle the suffixes, and `STEP6` prints the reversed reversed string (and empties the input buffer).</p>
+In order to implement the rule sets we use start conditions (there will be a lot of them in the source file, if you take a look).
+There are two special start conditions: `STEP0` and `STEP6`. `STEP0` reverses the word in order to be able to handle the suffixes, and `STEP6` prints the reversed reversed string (and empties the input buffer).

-<p>The words have to be supplied in a file where each word lies on a separate line.</p>
+The words have to be supplied in a file where each word lies on a separate line.

-<p>How the rule sets and their correct activation are realized?
+How the rule sets and their correct activation are realized?
 In order to accomplish the
 <em>longest suffix matching</em> rule, we list the Flex rules in decreasing order of the
 suffixes.
 That is, for example in step 1a the rule corresponding to `SS -> SS` will be listed earlier than `S -> `.
 Every rule set is assigned to a start condition